-Along the way there are numerous small villages to be expored and many photo opportunities await.
+Along the way there are numerous small villages to be explored and many photo opportunities await.
 The once with enough fitness can cycle all the way to Xizhou.

-The less enthousiastic cyclist can simply cycle as far as he likes and then turn back can cycle back to Dali Old Town. (about 55 km there and back on flat ground).
+The less enthusiastic cyclist can simply cycle as far as he likes and then turn back can cycle back to Dali Old Town.

 Optional Tour 3: